Jerry Zaks: Lincoln Center

 Zaks served as Resident Director at Lincoln Center from 1986 to 1990 and is a founding member of the Ensemble Studio Theatre.

 Television and film

 As an actor, Zaks' screen credits include Outrageous Fortune, Crimes and Misdemeanors, and Husbands and Wives.
 On television he has appeared in M*A*S*H and The Edge of Night and directed episodes of Everybody Loves Raymond, Frasier, Hope and Faith, and Two and a Half Men, among others.
 He also directed the feature films Marvin's Room and Who Do You Love?
 Marvin's Room won the Golden St. George at the 20th Moscow International Film Festival.

 Honors

 Zaks received the George Abbott Award for Lifetime Achievement in the Theater in 1994 and an honorary Doctorate of Fine Arts from Dartmouth College in 1999.
 He was inducted into the American Theater Hall of Fame in 2013.

 Personal life

-Zaks married Jill Rose, an actress, on January 14, 1979; they have two children, Emma and Hannah Zaks.